srmfx/Zicroram/README.md

 The shareware limitation is only imposed on the tool(zicroram) side; which means no limitation is ever set on the Linux Operating System nor on the TMPFS/RAMFS Kernel Modules and none of it's configuration files.

 ## DOWNLOADING
 At the far right side of the screen - at the top of this page - you'll find a 'RELEASE' section and once you click in it, you'll then be taken to a page describing the version and changes made to the program on that version.
-At the 'Assets' section of that page, you can download the program under the name " zicroram.x86-64.glibc.tar.gz ", note that this is an alias name and the file will actually be downloaded as "zicroram.tar.gz" onto your hard drive; the '.tar.gz' is a tar compressed file and after downloading it, it'll need to be uncompressed using the 'tar' tool:
+At the 'Assets' section of that page, you can download the program under the name " zicroram.x86-64.glibc.tar.gz "; the '.tar.gz' is a tar compressed file and after downloading it, it'll need to be uncompressed using the 'tar' tool:

 Extracting into current directory: